Skip to content

 }

-In the above function, stateSenderContract is the address of the StateSender on the network you’ll be deploying Sender on. (eg., we’ll be using 0xEAa852323826C71cd7920C3b4c007184234c3945 for Goerli), and receiver is the contract that will receive the data we send from here.
+In the above function, stateSenderContract is the address of the StateSender on the network you’ll be deploying the sender on. (eg., we’ll be using 0x49E307Fa5a58ff1834E0F8a60eB2a9609E6A5F50 for Sepolia), and the receiver is the contract that receives the data we send from here.

 It is recommended to use constructors to pass in variables, but for the purpose of this demo, we’ll simply hardcode these two addresses: